According to the First Impressions Email Marketing Study conducted by Ciceron, only 39% of brands send a welcome email.

 - Know what segments you attract.
 Notice that Peter has three separate value propositions.
 He’s already done audience research to figure out what his different audiences care about.

 - Tease the next email.
-Building anticipation (“Tomorrow I’m going to be sending you…”)can increase email open rates for your next message.
+Building anticipation (“Tomorrow I’m going to be sending you…”) can increase email open rates for your second welcome email.

 Platinum Skin Care does great email marketing.
-Their email marketing is so good, in fact, that we did an entire case study on their approach.
+Their email marketing is so good that we did an entire case study on their approach.

 This quiz lets Platinum Skin Care collect contact information, but it also lets them segment subscribers before they even get an email.

-Does someone at a skincare site want to improve dry skin, or fight acne?
+Does someone on a skincare site want to improve dry skin or fight acne?
 It could be either, so Platinum Skin Care uses the quiz for segmentation—then immediately follows up with a product recommendation unique to each person’s results.